Derty990/SpringCRUD_Task/README.md

 This application is designed for managing advertising campaigns.
 It provides a comprehensive suite of tools allowing users to create, view, list, edit, and delete campaigns.
 Each campaign is associated with a seller and is defined by various parameters critical for its operation, including a dedicated campaign fund that is managed against the seller's internal "Emerald Account" balance.

-The system aims to provide a straightforward user experience with features like pre-populated selection lists for towns and typeahead-style suggestions for keywords to enhance usability.

 ## Core Features

 * **Full CRUD Operations for Campaigns:**
   * Create new campaigns with detailed attributes.
   * Display a list of all existing campaigns in a structured table.
   * Modify details of existing campaigns.
   * Remove campaigns from the system.
 * **Detailed Campaign Attributes:**
   * **Campaign Name:** Mandatory identifier for the campaign.
   * **Keywords:** Mandatory; system supports typeahead-like suggestions from a predefined backend list.
   * **Bid Amount:** Mandatory; specifies the bid for the campaign, with a minimum value.
   * **Campaign Fund:** Mandatory; the budget allocated to the campaign.
   * **Status:** Mandatory; can be set to ON or OFF.
   * **Town:** Selectable from a pre-populated list fetched from the backend.
   * **Radius:** Mandatory; defines the campaign's operational radius in kilometers.
 * **Seller and Fund Management:**
   * Campaigns are linked to specific sellers.
   * The `campaignFund` is deducted from the seller's "Emerald Account" balance (an internal balance managed by the application).
   * The seller's new balance is intended to be visible on screen after fund transactions.
   * The system allows viewing current balances for all sellers.
 * **User Interface (UI):**
   * A simple, interactive web interface built using React.
   * Client-side routing for navigation between different views (list, add form, edit form).
   * Dropdown lists for selecting Sellers and Towns.
   * Dynamic suggestions for Keywords to aid input.
   * Styled with basic Bootstrap for a clean and responsive layout.

 ## Technologies Used